8-day photography trip/workshop.

 Post-class: Slide show and dinner and debrief, about a month after.
 Display selected images on the Photo Wall the the Morean.

 Accommodations: YOU ARE RESPONSIBLE for booking your room at Stovepipe Wells: https://deathvalleyhotels.com/.
-If you are interested in sharing a room with another participant, please contact Beth Reynolds at Beth.Reynolds@MoreanArtsCenter.org to make that connection.
-We are reserving a block of rooms, so please ask for the Morean room options.
+If you are interested in sharing a room with another participant, please contact Beth Reynolds at [email protected] to make that connection.
+We are NOT pre-reserving a block of rooms, so please book your room ASAP as this hotel does book up fast for this time of year.
 If you book a room and end up not being able to make the trip, Stovepipe Wells will refund your deposit at late as 2 days prior to your booked time, so please err on the side of caution and book your room ASAP.

 Airfare, hotel, food and incidentals are YOUR responsibility.
-Our workshop will be permitted with the National Park Service.
-Tuition cost covers pre and post class sessions, onsite lectures/lessons and crits, logistics and planning, park passes, and a final photo exhibit.
+Our workshop will be permitted with the National Park.
+Tuition cost covers pre and post class sessions, onsite lectures/lessons and crits, logistics and planning, park passes, and our final photo exhibit.

 Questions?
 Please contact [email protected]